- Outbreak stage

 Evidence from California and Oregon indicates that P. ramorum can be spread over several miles in mists, air currents, watercourses and rainsplash.
 We also know that Phytophthora pathogens can be spread on footwear, dogs’ paws, bicycle wheels, tools and equipment etc. Movement of infected plants is also a key means of spreading it over long distances.

-Diagnosis uses a combination of: visual inspection by trained observers; field tests of symptomatic bark and needles with test kits known as lateral flow devices (LFDs), which indicate Phytophthora infection to genus level; and laboratory tests of bark and foliage samples to isolate the pathogen and confirm its species.
-Laboratory tests to confirm the presence of P. ramorum in larch bark and foliage present a number of technical challenges, and return a conclusive result in only about one-third of all symptomatic material sent in for testing, so we cannot rely solely on laboratory tests.
+Diagnosis uses a combination of visual inspection by trained observers, and field tests of symptomatic bark and needles with test kits known as lateral flow devices (LFDs).
+These are commercially available, pocket-sized kits which can give an indication in 5-10 minutes of whether a Phytophthora organism is present in the symptomatic tissue.
+However, to be sure that the Phytophthora is P. ramorum, laboratory tests are required to either isolate the pathogen or detect its DNA to confirm the exact species.
+Laboratory tests to diagnose P. ramorum in larch bark and foliage present a number of technical challenges, and return a conclusive result in about 80% of all symptomatic material sent in for testing, so we cannot rely solely on laboratory tests.
 If, however, laboratory analysis confirms the presence of another causal agent, the site will not be classed as infected, but will be kept under surveillance.

 A number of simple precautions such as cleaning footwear, tools, vehicles and clothing are strongly advised in outbreak areas to prevent further spread.